 “Many infectious agents change behavior in their host, but we do not understand how they do this,” explains lead study author Dr. Karsten Hueffer.
 “Our study provides, for the first time, a detailed molecular mechanism for how an infectious agent induces specific behaviors.”

-Dr. Hueffer and colleagues published the results of their research in the journal Scientific Reports.
+Dr. Hueffer and colleagues published the

 The scientists explain that one reason why rabies is so intriguing is that, although it has a relatively simple genetic makeup, it can shell shock animals with infinitely more complex systems, such as dogs.